 The Material Used for Denture Repairs

-PMMA or auto-polymerized acrylic resin has been used for commonly for repairing dentures for more than 60 years.
-It is most popular because is make for a swift and simple repair.
+PMMA or auto-polymerized acrylic resin has been used commonly for repairing dentures for more than 60 years.
+It is most popular because it makes for a swift and simple repair.
 However, the main disadvantage of PMMA is the weaker strength.
-Several materials have been incorporated to improve the resilience of AP acrylic resin, such as Microwave (MW), heat polymerized (HP) and light polymerized resins (VLP).
+Several materials have been incorporated to improve the resilience of AP acrylic resin, such as Microwave (MW), heat polymerized (HP), and light polymerized resins (VLP).

 The denture repairs surface design is of equal importance as it influences the bonding strength.
 There are several joints like rabbet, inverse rabbet, butt, round, bevel, inverse, and knife edge.
 Among these, the bevel joint demonstrates the maximum mechanical property and is favored because of its easy clinical application.
 The 45-degree bevel helps to raise the interfacial bond area and thus shifts the interfacial stress pattern away from the more destructive tensile stress.